Scott--R/Tailwind_Local_Control_API/README.md

 | cmd | string | "open" | "open”: open door<br>"close”: close door<br>|
 |partial_time| integer|15000|optional.
 Door partial open time (ms).
 Only work with open door command.|

+> Note: if door status changed due to the command, a FCM notification will be sent to the phone app with the following format: <br><br> Local Network Control opened/closed xxx(Devcie Name) yyy(Door Name) on ddd(Date) at ttt(Time)

 ### 3.4 Set Status LED Brightness(For iQ3 device, supported since 9.96)

 > Now we can set the brightness of Green status LED that indicates the device is online.